miamioh-cit/cit-intranet/README.md

 # CIT-INTRANET
-The CIT Intranet Web Page.
+The CIT Intranet Web Page. # this is the CIT Intranet webpage